YohanHadji/Capsule/README.md

 This is supposed to be a small protocol on the layer above the UART protocol and `Serial.read()`, `Serial.write()` function from the Arduino framework to transmit packets with a two bytes preamble, a one byte packet ID, CRC, and callback functions.

-For example: ```uartPro device1(0xFF,0xFA,handlePacketDevice1);```
+For example: ```Capsule device1(0xFF,0xFA,handlePacketDevice1);```

-The protocol is implemented in the `uartPro` class.
+The protocol is implemented in the `Capsule` class.
 The class is initialised with 3 parameters, two preamble bytes, and the callback function to call when a packet is received to handle the decoded data.

 The goal is to be able to reliably manage multiple bidirectional UART communications on a single board.
 The `main.cpp` attached file is an example of the class used to manage 3 different UART ports.
 We start by creating the 3 objects as well as redefining the 3 UART port fo easier use later.
 We also decided to create a different handle fonction for each device.
 In some cases, using a single handle function for all devices might be possible.